Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 ### E. Databinding
 #### Introduction
 1. Databinding is a key element of both Angular Classic and Ng4, which allows **communication** between the template being viewed and the component's logic.
+Note the difference with what we were examining above, which dealt with communicating data **among components**.
 Altough the terminology surrounding it is sometimes opaque, the concept is very simple.
 For example, imagine a page with a button and text input.
 We want the user to enter the name of a city, then have our application get from a weather service the temperature in the city, which will display on the screen.

     a.
-First, we will need a way to communicate the name of the city, as well as the button-click to the component, so it can fire off the AJAX request to get the weather.
+First, we will need a way to communicate the name of the city, as well as the button-click, to the component, so it can fire off the AJAX request to get the weather.
 This will be done by *event-binding*.

     b.
 Then, when the data has been returned and is available, we want the number to appear on the page.
-We would want to use *string inteerpolation* to communicate this info to the DOM.
+We would want to use *string interpolation* to communicate this info to the DOM.
 We can also use *property binding* to communicate out to the DOM.

     c.
 Finally, we may sometimes wish to have two-way communication between the DOM and the component instance.
 This is accomplished with *two-way data binding.* This was the big thing in Angular Classic, but really is overkill most of the time, and has been abandoned as the default data-binding in Ng4.